github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

       :width: 800
       :alt: Screenshot of the "CodeQL methods usage" view.
 The currently displayed call to an external method is highlighted blue.

 #.
-When you have determined how to model your use of the method, you can define the **Model type** in the "CodeQL method modeling" tab of the CodeQL extension and this change is automatically reflected in the main model editor.
+When you have determined how to model your use of the method, you can define the **Model type** in the "CodeQL method modeling" tab of the CodeQL extension.
+This change is automatically reflected in the main model editor.
 #.
 The remaining fields are updated with available options:

    - **Source**: choose the **Output** element to model.